ghifarij/rekjobs-be/README.md

 ### Docker

-The application is containerized using **Docker**, ensuring that it runs consistently across any environment.
+The application is containerized using **Docker** and orchestrated with **Docker Compose**, ensuring that it runs consistently across any environment.

 - **Base Image**: `node:20-alpine` for a lightweight footprint.
 - **Optimization**: Layer caching is utilized for faster builds (copying `package.json` first).